CV: Assistant Professor Dr. Waralak Vongdoiwang Siricharoen

 previous career path

-- Lecturer and Senior Researcher, working in as researcher mentor and working in UTCC funding research projects since April 2007.
+- Lecturer and Senior Researcher, working in as researcher mentor and working in UTCC funding research projects during April 2007 - December 2016.

 -Director of CEO MBA Hi-tech Management Program, Graduate School, UTCC during 2006-2007.